Find our best ISA rates for over 60s

 But they're not the only place to put your money, which is good news as you can only pay into one at any given time.

 • Stocks and shares ISAs - these let you put money into shares and other investments without paying income tax or capital gains tax on growth.
-Returns could be far higher than with a cash ISA, but the value of your money could also fall if your investments perform poorly.
+Returns could be far higher than with a cash ISA, but the value of your money could also fall if your investments perform poorly

 • Standard savings accounts - You won't pay tax on the first £1,000 of interest you earn if you're a basic rate taxpayer, although this drops to £500 if you're a higher rate taxpayer.
-And if you’re an additional rate taxpayer you don’t get a savings allowance at all.
+And if you’re an additional rate taxpayer you don’t get a savings allowance at all

-• Fixed-rate bonds - These are fixed-rate savings accounts that allow you to invest a large sum for a fixed period, for a guaranteed return.
-During the fixed period, you have no access to your funds.
+• Fixed rate bonds - These are fixed rate savings accounts that allow you to invest a large sum for a fixed period, for a guaranteed return.
+During the fixed period, you have no access to your funds

 Remember that only £85,000 is protected in each ISA or savings account.
-If you’ve built up more savings than that, you should think about splitting your money between several different banks or building societies.
+If you’ve built up more savings than that, you should think about splitting your money between several banks or building societies.

 FAQs